permutationlock/libaven/STYLE.md

 ## Debugging

-I program for a debugger, e.g. I assume that I will always run debug builds with a debugger.
+I program for a debugger, i.e. I assume that I will always run debug builds with a debugger.
 I use an unreachable assert macro and compile with `-fsanitize-trap` and `-fsanitize=unreachable,undefined`.
 ```